Sökresultat

 Researcher was given helping hand by Greta Thunberg

+This article is over 5 years old, and the information may therefore be outdated.
 Wolfgang Knorr, a researcher at the Department of Physical Geography and Ecosystem Science, is one of three authors of a high-profile climate article recently published in The Conversation.
 The article, about our future carbon footprint, has received widespread coverage after being shared on Twitter by Greta Thunberg.
-What prompted you to write the article in The Conversation? – There is a false o

 Activism and academia go together